Thanks for stopping by to check my ConvertKit review.

 As you can see from the cool GIF above (Credit: ConvertKit page)…

-There are 3 main automation sections which have more actions within them.
+There are 3 main automation sections that have more actions within them.

 So let’s look at each a little more.